 It is also known for Titian’s Assumption of the Virgin above the altar.
 You can’t take pictures in the Basilica but here’s a link where you can see the art and the Monks’ Choir. https://www.basilicadeifrari.it/

 The Tintorettos in the Scuola were stunning and the history of the Scuola is fascinating.
 Here is a link to the ‘brochure’ for the Scuola which describes the ‘brotherhood’ and why the Scuola is dedicated to the patron saint of the plague.
 Scuola Grande di San Rocco (In February 2017 I attended a talk at a local art museum given by the Curator of the Boston Fine Arts museum who had studied in Venice and written his doctoral thesis on Titian and Tintoretto.
 In all honesty, though, I still don’t have the appreciation for the Titians and Tintorettos as I do for the 20th century art in Ca’ Pesaro.)
 But even if you’re not an aficianado of 16th century Tintorettos, the ceilings and walls of the Scuola will leave you amazed.

 Across the small square from the Scuola is the Chiesa di San Rocco.
 We didn’t go inside but my sister took a picture of the lovely exterior.

 We came back here, cleaned up and met our walking tour of the ghetto.

 The tour was both an introduction to the Venetian tradition of bacari (standing bars) and cicchetti (appetizers) and to the history of the Jewish ghetto; a rather odd combination.
-So I’ll talk about the wine bars first, then the ghetto.
+So I’ll talk about the ghetto first then wine bars.